William J. Ryan Estate

 William J. Ryan Estate, now Nissequogue Golf Club, is a national historic district located at Nissequogue in Suffolk County, New York.
 The district includes the principal dwelling, now the club house designed by Bradley Delehanty.
-The estate house was built in 1930 and is a two-story, brick structure with a five bay center block connected to perpendicular wings by hyphens.
+The estate house, known as "Yarrow," was built in 1930 and is a two-story, brick structure with a five bay center block connected to perpendicular wings by hyphens.
 The entrance features a three bay projecting center section that rises to a pedimented roof gable; at the ridge is a circular attic window.

 It was added to the National Register of Historic Places in 1993.